mrmatho/7dt-slides/pages/7-cyber-excel-5-cat.md

 - `=SUM(range)` - adds up all the numbers in a range of cells
 - `=AVERAGE(range)` - calculates the average of a range of cells
 - `=COUNTIF(range, criteria)` - counts the number of cells in a range that meet a certain criteria
+    - This is useful for how many people selected a certain response to behaviour questions
 - `=MAX(range)` - finds the highest number in a range of cells
 - `=MIN(range)` - finds the lowest number in a range of cells